ABOUT MALCOLM RICHARDS

 I spent the next eleven years carving out a career in teaching.
 I began by teaching teenagers to read at an inner city school, then went on to work with kids with ASD.
 Later, I retrained and moved into more therapeutic teaching, leading a nurture group for 5—9 year-olds who were experiencing extreme social, emotional, and behavioural difficulties (it was this experience that led me to write my debut novel, The Hiding House).
 Lastly, I taught creative writing classes to 7-11 year-olds, which as fantastic as it was, served to remind me that I had essentially put my own writing career on hold.
 It was time to set sail and hope I didn't throw up or fall overboard along the way.

-They also focus on everyday characters rather than police detectives or the CIA/FBI.
+Most of my novels focus on everyday characters rather than police detectives.
 There are already plenty of great police procedural novels out there.
 Plus I’ve always preferred stories in which ordinary people are thrown into extraordinary circumstances—an empty-handed character cornered by a ferocious lion makes for a much more exhilarating read than one where the character brandishes a gun.

-My novels also go to some pretty murky places—they’re certainly not ‘cozy’—so if you like your mysteries and thrillers a little darker, you should definitely take a look at my Emily Swanson series.
+My novels also go to some pretty murky places—they’re certainly not ‘cozy’—so if you like your mysteries a little darker, you should definitely take a look at my Emily Swanson series.

 To find out more about my books, to request an interview, or to drop by and say hi, please contact me here.